deltaphc/raylib-rs/README.md

 - In addition to the base library, there is also a convenient `ease` module which contains various interpolation/easing functions ported from raylib's `easings.h`, as well as a `Tween` struct to assist in using these functions.
 - Equivalent math and vector operations, ported from `raymath.h`, are `impl`ed on the various Vector and Matrix types.
 Operator overloading is used for more intuitive design.

+# Testing

+The raylib-test crate tests the bindings by opening a window, and checking the results of various functions.
+It requires nightly to use.

 # Future Goals